node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 #### Before you start

 Make sure the local time is set correctly.
-The Beaglebone Black does not have a battery backed real time clock so needs to be set on every boot in order for software certificates date checks to be valid.
+The BeagleboneBlack does not have a battery backed real time clock so needs to be set on every boot in order for software certificates date checks to be valid.